HaipaDev/glitchout/README.md

 ![screen1](https://i.imgur.com/Dduc4ds.jpg?1)
 ![screen2](https://i.imgur.com/ja8I43k.jpg?1)

-I initially worked on this for like 2 weeks to get a break from [my first Unity project SSS222](https://github.com/HyperGamesDev/sss222)
+I initially worked on this for like 2 weeks to get a break from [my first Unity project SSS222](https://github.com/HyperGamesDev/sss222) in July 2020, and got back to the project a year later and actually finished the networking
-And when I tried adding in multiplayer I added the basics like the connection with Photon but "turned out" (lmao) I had to rewrite the whole code, I never tried working with networking so I quickly gave up.
-At some point Ill get back to this project..

 Roadmap:
-- [] 0.2 - Basic Remake in Unity {+Multiplayer} + More features
+- [x] 0.2 - Basic Remake with Multiplayer + more polish

 (Potential updates)
+- [ ] 0.2.2 - More players multi like 2v2, with local players support and gamepad support
-- [ ] 0.3 - Leveling, Daily Quests
+- [ ] 0.3 - Gameplay overhaul
+- [ ] 0.4 - Offline Play; Bots(?)